 (a) Contradictory Exceptions and Motions.
 All exceptions and motions, including those incorporated into an answer, shall be accompanied by a proposed order requesting that the exception or motion be set for hearing.
-If the exceptor or mover fails to comply with this requirement, the court may strike the exception or motion, or may set the matter for hearing on its own motion.
+If the exceptor or mover fails to comply with this requirement, the court may strike the exception or motion, or may set the matter for hearing on its own motion, or take other action as the court deems appropriate.
 To assist the court in scheduling the hearing, the exception or motion, and any opposition thereto, shall state: (1) whether or not the case is set for trial and, if so, the trial date; and (2) whether testimony will be offered at the hearing.